torsol/PiG-report/README.md

 * In Skim: go to Preferences->Sync and set ‘preset’ to SublimeText.

 ## Usage
+Open as a Sublime Project by opening the file `thesis.sublime-project`.

 By default, the document is in *draft* mode, which means info boxes with tips to writing will appear.
 This also makes compilation faster as it simplifies the document by not including figures, hyperrefs etc.
 **Turn draft mode off** by switching to _final_ within the documentclass at the very top of main.tex.